Skip to content

-As I mentioned, Fast Startup is a Windows feature that helps speed up boot times.
+Fast Startup is a Windows feature in Windows 10 and Windows 11 that speeds up boot time by saving the system kernel state during shutdown.
 Fast Startup was introduced with Windows 8 (shudders) and remains an optional feature in Windows 10 and Windows 11.
 In fact, chances are you’re using Fast Startup right now since it’s enabled by default.

 How does Fast Startup work?